bsgriggs/mendix-react-flow/README.md

 **Customization**
 - Dynamic Class: set a CSS class relative to each node.
 Useful for making a node a certain color based on its data.
 - Focus Override: (Optional) the Node ID to focus.
 When the value changes, the widget will search for and focus on that node.
 This can be used to focus a node by default.
 - Allow dragging: a boolean expression that determines if each node is draggable.
+To completely disable dragging, the expression can be set to `false`.

 ### Edges
 ![edges](https://github.com/bsgriggs/mendix-react-flow/blob/media/edges.png)